cs107e/cs107e.github.io/labs/lab1/lab.md

 firmware to the SD card.
 After you have the firmware installed, eject the SD card properly.

 Insert the SD card into the raspberry pi.
 Power it up.
-The LED on the Raspberry Pi board should blink.
+The on-board activity (ACT) LED on the Raspberry Pi board should blink.

 **5. Blink a breadboard LED**